 Only two hours from Bangkok you will find the city of Kanchanaburi, known for the Bridge Over The River Kwai.
 Fascinating war history, gorgeous river huts, Instagram-worthy waterfalls, ornate temples and plenty of outdoor activities.
 Kanchanaburi is definitely worth the visit.
 For rates click here.

 Before we begin, what is a “kwai” anyways?
 Well, good question.
-The word kwai is “buffalo” in Thai so basically it’s the Buffalo River Bridge.
-The word kwai is also used as an insult among Thai people.
+The word kwai means “buffalo” so basically it’s the Buffalo River Bridge.
+The word kwai is also used as an insult among Thai people so be careful how you use it.
 I digress.

 If you love history and particularly war history, Kanchanaburi has a lot to offer.
 If you are not into history, that’s ok too because the area is loaded with stunning scenery and tons of outdoor fun.
 Let’s start with the history then move our way down to some of the beauty, romance and fun that makes Kanchanaburi special.